Occupational Health and Safety

 Epson maintains safe facilities in line with the Epson Group Basic Occupational Health and Safety Policy to prevent accidents caused by faulty buildings, equipment, and facilities.

 Facility safety maintenance covers all domestic and foreign Epson Group buildings and building equipment, including but not limited to electrical equipment, air conditioning and sanitary equipment, drainage equipment, disaster management equipment, communication equipment, and equipment for supplying gas and chemicals to production machinery.
-Maintaining the soundness of buildings and building equipment, preventing damage from fires and earthquakes, and ensuring the safety of employees and others will help Epson to ensure business continuity and deliver products and services on time.
+Maintaining the soundness of buildings and building equipment, planning and maintaining them to minimize damage from fires and earthquakes, and ensuring the safety of employees and others will help Epson to ensure business continuity and deliver products and services on time.
 Epson thus has in place a variety of facility safety measures.

 For example, before a new building or new building equipment is constructed, installed, refurbished, or removed, a safety assessment is conducted to identify potential problems and improve designs.
-In addition to managing safety during construction, we also conduct post-construction safety assessments where we check whether buildings and building equipment were constructed or installed as designed.
+In addition to managing safety during construction, we also conduct safety assessments prior to use to verify that buildings and building equipment were constructed or installed as designed.
 If there is a problem, we have it fixed, and if it is not fixed, the building or equipment cannot be used until the problem is resolved.

 In addition to ensuring compliance with applicable laws, regulations, and codes when conducting safety assessments, we are also working to build safer buildings and building equipment by establishing our own standards and preventing the recurrence of past accidents and problems.

-In many cases, we hire outside contractors to do the actual construction work.
-When we hire a contractor, we carefully manage safety by communicating the construction rules, controlling access to the site, ensuring that confidentiality is maintained, and providing instructions for working safely.
-We also try to raise safety awareness among contractors by holding safety conferences.
+In many cases, we enlist the cooperation of outside partners to do the actual construction work.
+When we hire a partner, we carefully manage safety by communicating the construction rules, controlling access to the site, ensuring that confidentiality is maintained, and providing instructions for working safely.
+We also try to raise safety awareness among our partners by holding safety conferences.

 To encourage employees to acquire the licenses and qualifications needed for facility management and to maintain and raise the level of facility management, Epson provides employees with ongoing professional education.
 To help ensure electrical safety, Epson created its own program for training and qualifying electrical equipment technicians.
 Only qualified technicians are allowed to perform electrical work and maintenance on machinery used at Epson sites worldwide.